Life as a Lookout: Stark Mountain's Virginia Vincent

 Vincent spends about 60 days a year on Stark Lookout.
 She spent the summer of 1981 as a lookout in Oregon, a job that would have given her a longer fire season and different view from what she calls her “fishbowl” existence of living in a window-lined lookout.
 Management style on the Oregon forest just wasn’t the same as it was on the Ninemile Ranger District, she says, “So I told them to stick it.”

 The pay for a lookout is moderate, but they have few expenses, Vincent explains.
-“You hope for over time.”
+“You hope for overtime pay," she said.
 She got it last summer.

 A lookout must be able to differentiate between a fire — and what looks like a fire — before calling in ground or air support.
 In 30 years, Vincent has honed her skills at correctly identifying smoke.